Skip to main content

 Description: students will build on and reinforce essential communication skills as they achieve proficiency in grammar, vocabulary, reading comprehension, spelling, and written communication.
 Independent reading and mastery of effective sentences and paragraphs are at the heart of this course.

 This course is a story-based approach, using Charlotte Mason's ideas for the modern homeschool student with character-building themes.
-Each quarter has five stories, two picture studies (one of which is biblically-based), and two poems (one of which is a proverb).
-Using the spelling words and the Dictionary Worksheets, the student will create their very own dictionary as they move week by week through the material.
+Each quarter has five stories, two picture studies (one of which is biblically based), and two poems (one of which is a proverb).
+Using the spelling words and the Dictionary Worksheets, the student will create their own dictionary as they move through the material weekly.

 This course incorporates picture study, memorization, grammar and punctuation, spelling and vocabulary, observation, and application through creating their own stories through pictures, sentences, paragraphs, poems, proverbs, and letters.
 This course also develops reading and narration skills.
 Writing stamina is built up gradually.
 By the end of the course, students should be able to comfortably write various types of paragraphs.